ssidhu1994/ssidhu1994/README.md

 <h2>Summary</h2>

 Dedicated professional with over 9 years of experience in customer service within fast-paced manufacturing industries.
-Skilled in problem-solving, process optimization, and technical troubleshooting, now transitioning into the IT sector.
+Skilled in problem-solving, process optimization, and technical troubleshooting, now transitioning to the IT sector.

 <h2>👨‍💻 I.T.
 Projects:</h2>